 Signia offers a broad range of hearing aids for every lifestyle and all configurations of hearing loss—including completely invisible, waterproof, and rechargeable hearing aids.
 Signia also has a complete line of wireless accessories that connect hearing aids wirelessly to mobile phones, TVs, MP3 players, and other audio devices.

 Starkey Hearing Technologies is much more than the hearing aids we produce.
 We are in the business of connecting people and changing lives.
 We believe being able to hear the world and the people around us is as essential to the human experience as breathing.

-For our hearing healthcare professional partners, we deliver an exceptional customer experience based on renowned personal service.
+For our hearing aid dispenser partners, we deliver an exceptional customer experience based on renowned personal service.
 For their patients, we create products that make a real difference in people’s lives.